-You can make lots of simple changes to ensure that you don't sacrifie the environment during your seasonal festivities.
+You can make lots of little changes to ensure that you don't sacrifie the environment during your seasonal festivities.

 Buy a real tree!

-Whilst they’re growing, trees provide a habitat for wildlife too – some of which end up indoors.
-According to Safer Brand, an organic gardening and pest control company, there could be up to 25,000 insects and arachnids crawling around a Christmas tree.
-Aphids, spiders, mites, bark beetles and even praying mantises all could be your new house guests.
+There could be up to 25,000 insects and arachnids crawling around a Christmas tree.
+Aphids, spiders, mites, bark beetles all could be your new house guests.
 But don’t worry the warmth, low humidity and lack of food in your house will usually kill the bugs in a short time anyway.

 Most councils offer real tree recycling too so check your local authority for more information, or have it recycled for charity

-Make sure they’re LED, the save you money!
+Make sure they’re LED, they save you money!
 Most lights out there are LED but it's always good to check.
 Not only will the energy use reduction (up to 95%) save you money, it means there’s less demand for energy.
 Other benefits include that the bulbs last so much longer with most lights lasting up to 100,000 hours – that’s a long Christmas.
-Not only that, if one of the bulbs does break the rest will still work so you won’t need to hunt for the broken bulb.
+Not only that, if one of the bulbs does break the rest will still work.

 If you’re looking to replace old sets, be wary – you can’t put waste electronics in your normal bins.
 Take it to the local tip, they will be properly disposed of there.

 Lighting 250 tradition bulbs could cost up to £8 for 30 days, but would only cost 80p with LED, so there’s plenty of money to be saved!

 Unfortunately, there’s nothing we can do about them being tangled up – sorry...